bbauska/UC-Davis-Inter-jQuery/readme.md

 fine, we could do that, I kind of like that for each method in JavaScript that we can use with arrays because nah Vilnyx is now an array of elements in array of anchor tags, so, I kind of like that better.
-So, I am going to just do knave links, Mhm. .forEach like so, and, as always we want to type from the outside in or the inside out, and so, that we understand exactly what we are doing here for each takes a function that is going to run each time that we for each one of these links.
+So, I am going to just do knave links, .forEach like so, and, as always we want to type from the inside out, and so, that we understand exactly what we are doing here for each takes a function that is going to run each time that we for each one of these links.
 So, up here inside here, you need to pass in a variable, whoops,